 Code of Criminal Procedure (CrPC), 1973

-The CrPC is the main legislation on procedure for administration of substantive criminal law in India.
+The Code of Criminal Procedure (CrPC) is the primary legislation governing the administration of substantive criminal law in India.

 Understanding CrPC

-The Code of Criminal Procedure (CrPC) provides the machinery for the investigation of crime, apprehension of suspected criminals, collection of evidence, determination of guilt or innocence of the accused, and the determination of punishment of the guilty.
-It ensures that the state's power to prosecute is exercised fairly and without arbitrariness.
+The CrPC provides the comprehensive machinery for the investigation of crime, apprehension of suspected criminals, collection of evidence, determination of guilt or innocence, and the prescription of punishment.
+It serves as a vital safeguard ensuring that the State's power to prosecute is exercised fairly and without arbitrariness, protecting the constitutional rights of every individual.

 Classification of Offences

-- Cognizable Offences: Serious crimes where police can arrest without a warrant (e.g., murder, rape, theft).
+Serious crimes (Murder, Theft, Rape) where police can arrest without a warrant and start investigation without court order.

-- Non-Cognizable Offences: Less serious crimes where a warrant is required for arrest (e.g., simple hurt, defamation).
+Less serious crimes where a warrant is mandatory for arrest and police require a Magistrate's permission to investigate.

 Rights of the Accused